NdagiStanley/codango/README.md

 Codango resource sharing includes *Code Snippets* posting and *Pdf* uploads.
 Codango also allows for *Pair Programming* and *Networking* among coders.

 ## Installation
 1. Clone the repository and create a Virtual Environment.
 - Run `virtualenv <virtualenvname>` to create the virtual environment or `mkvirtualenv <virtualenvname>` if using virtualenv wrapper to create the virtual environment.
 2. Install all the necessary requirements by running `pip install -r requirements.txt` within the virtual environment.
-3. Configure your database configurations in a development.py and save in the settings folder
+3. Configure your database configurations in a *development.py* and save in the settings folder (sample shown below)
-4. Create a .env.yml to hold all your environment variables, like your secret key, save in the same level as your README.md file (sample shown below)
+4. Create a *.env.yml* to hold all your environment variables, like your secret key, save in the same level as your README.md file (sample shown below)
 5. Run `bower install` to install all front end dependencies.
 Please ensure you are on the same level with .bowerrc when you run this command
 6. Run `python manage.py collectstatic` to copy all your static files into the staticfiles directory
 7. Run `python manage.py makemigrations` and `python manage.py migrate` to create the necessary tables and everything required to run the application.